CADJPY Technical Analysis | Forexlive

 - The Japanese Manufacturing PMI fell further into contraction, but the Services PMI ticked higher remaining in expansion.

-- The latest Japanese wage data beat expectations.
-As a reminder the BoJ is focusing on wage growth to decide whether to tweak its monetary policy.
+- The latest Japanese wage data beat expectations and as a reminder the BoJ is focusing on wage growth to decide whether to tweak its monetary policy.

-- The market expects the BoJ to keep interest rates unchanged at the next meeting as well.
+- The market expects the BoJ to hike rates in Q2 2024.

 CADJPY Technical Analysis – Daily Timeframe